barclayd/IoT-Learning-Platform/contributions.md

 * Understand client requirements
 * Generate a sprint backlog after client meeting
-* Write and assign user stories
+* Write and assign user stories - They must follow the structure of “As A <Role> I want <Feature> So that <Value>”
-* Planning poker
+* Planning poker - 1-5 point means not too difficult and some effort.
+5-10 point means difficult and will require effort.
 * Set a sprint goal for the week
 * Use Taiga to update progress
 * Sprint Review